elliewix/IS-452-Spring2019/readme.md

 Jupyter notebooks should render nicely inside of github, but you'll need to download and open any powerpoint slides.

+## Syllabus

+The syllabus for class is also housed in this repository.
+Here: [syllabus.md](syllabus.md)

 ## Schedule

 | Week   | Topic                              | Sp 18 review status |